waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 This is quite straightforward, in `fields`, the amusing part is that `tsv` file parsing is order-based.
-In my raw `tsv` file, I do not have any header, and this script seems to run just fine.
-I  imagine if there is a header, the first element `Text` might need to match the column header.
+In my raw `tsv` file, I do not have any header, and this script seems to run just fine. ~~I  imagine if there is a header, the first element `Text` might need to match the column header.~~ (check out comment from Keita Kurita, who pointed out current `TabularDataset` does not align features with column headers)